 There are hundreds of different raclette contraptions: some slant from above, while others rotate like a rotisserie.
 Prices range from $50 to $500 at most cooking supply stores, like Sur La Table.
 You can rent Cheese Bar’s raclette machine for free when you buy a quarter wheel of cheese ($60–70).

 For a more DIY approach, Jones recommends slicing the cheese into ⅓-inch-thick wedges, placing them on a baking sheet, and putting it under the broiler for a minute or two, or until bubbling but not brown.
-Scrape over the fixins and raise a glass to 2016.
+Scrape over the fixins and raise a glass to the new year.